Skip to content

 🧩 Key Systems and Mechanisms Needed for AGI

 • AGI may arrive from many directions.
-Some paths look hard today, yet progress compounds.
-Regardless of which path wins, we must build a generic, proven way to fuse plural intelligence forms.
+Some research paths appear stalled or impractical today, yet exponential gains, hardware leaps, and algorithmic breakthroughs can make them suddenly viable.
+Regardless of which path dominates, we need a universal, resilient fusion layer, a way to fuse plural intelligence forms into one functioning collective.
 This is not model-level ensembling.
 It is a deeper systems layer that composes, coordinates, and governs heterogeneous intelligences.
-It must survive upgrades, absorb new forms, and work without reboot when capabilities jump nonlinearly.
+It must be future proof to survive upgrades, absorb new forms, and work without operational reboot when capabilities jump nonlinearly.

 πŸ—£οΈ Communication & Language